learningOrchestra/mlToolKits/model_builder_image/readme.md

 The python preprocessing code must use the environment instances in bellow:

-* training_df (Instanciated): Spark Dataframe instance for training filename
+* training_df (Instanciated): Spark Dataframe instance for trainingfilename
 * testing_df  (Instanciated): Spark Dataframe instance for testing filename

-* assembler (Instanciated): Clear Spark VectorAssembler instance for features join , need set inputCols and setHandleInvalid parameters
+The preprocessing code must instanciate the variables in bellow, , all intances must be transformed by VectorAssembler:

+* features_training (Not Instanciated): Spark Dataframe instance for train the model
+* features_evaluation (Not Instanciated): Spark Dataframe instance for evaluate trained model accuracy
+* features_testing (Not Instanciated): Spark Dataframe instance for test the model

 ### Handy methods